Marriage of state: United Kingdom

-Through most of recorded history state marriages were also common at lesser levels of nobility, and many a lesser marriage of state was consummated and bargained over during all of the Middle Ages and through the middle of the twentieth-century in western society, and the old forms still hold sway in many other cultural contexts today.
+Through most of recorded history state marriages were also common at lesser levels of rulers, and many a lesser marriage of state was consummated and bargained over during all of the Middle Ages and through the middle of the twentieth-century in western society, and the old forms still hold sway in many other cultural contexts today.
 One famous example of a marriage of state for lesser reasons was that of George II of Great Britain's parents.
 The Princess Sophia's dowry included properties assuring an income of 100,000 thalers annually, which led to George Louis, Duke of Brunswick-Lüneburg (the future George I of Great Britain), marrying his first cousin Sophia Dorothea of Celle—when both were pressed into the arrangement by his mother— and that German ducal dynastic move accidentally gave the couple the inside track on the Protestant thrones of England, Scotland and Ireland (and later, those of the United Kingdom and Ireland).

+Modern Interpretation

+The concept of “marriage of state” has also inspired modern educational and recreational projects.
+One example is Tudors: Marriage of State, a card game created by Echo Earth Games, which draws on the political and familial alliances of Henry VIII’s court.
+The game features European royal princesses, English noblewomen, and members of the lower gentry, allowing players to explore rivalries, alliances, and the pursuit of influence in a historically informed, strategic gameplay setting.
+Artwork and portraits in the game are inspired by Hans Holbein the Younger and other contemporary artists, combining historical accuracy with engaging design.